nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Electrospun:** Pertaining to fibers or materials produced by the electrospinning process.

-### Expanded Definition and Usage\nElectrospinning's versatility is one of its most significant advantages, allowing for the mixing of different polymers, incorporation of nanoparticles, or modification of fiber surface properties to tailor the fibers' physical and chemical characteristics for specific applications.
+### Expanded Definition and Usage:
+Electrospinning's versatility is one of its most significant advantages, allowing for the mixing of different polymers, incorporation of nanoparticles, or modification of fiber surface properties to tailor the fibers' physical and chemical characteristics for specific applications.
 In medicine, these fibers can be engineered to mimic the extracellular matrix, providing a conducive environment for cell attachment and growth, which is critical for effective tissue engineering.

 In the field of filtration, the high surface area and tunable porosity of electrospun mats enhance the capture and filtration efficiency of airborne and liquid pollutants.
 Furthermore, the textile industry benefits from the unique aesthetic and functional properties of electrospun fibers, which can be used in smart textiles.